hlabas/soy-online/README.md

 Usage
 ------

-Type in your Soy code in the input source field, click "Compile" and that's it!
+Type in your Soy code in the input source editor, click "Compile" and that's it!

 Running the source code
 ------